 Right now, the world is battling the Coronavirus Pandemic.
 If we’re lucky, we are enjoying some cooking, binge-watching and stay-at-home workouts.
 If we’re unlucky, we know someone who lost a job, someone who is struggling or someone who left us too soon.
 Either way, we all find ourselves at the cusp of struggling with the lockdown in its various forms.

-Business leaders are steering their way through a disruptive world that has emerged suddenly in the past 6 months.
+Business leaders are steering their way through a disruptive world that has suddenly emerged in the past months.
 While the best of us are also taken by shock, we find ourselves constantly focussing on the light at the end of the dark tunnel.
 Why ?
 Because we find focussing on that light as the best way to direct our energies.
 And because the glass should always be half full.

 Bain & Company polled more than 130 CEOs in India in April 2020.
 70% of the CEOs reported that ‘they are balancing communications about what they are doing to protect the business with what they are doing to prepare for the new world’.
-Global leaders are balancing their communication, within the organisation and outside, about their actions and decisions in this time of crisis.
+Global leaders are balancing their communications, within the organisation and outside, about their actions and decisions in this time of crisis.

 In a time with restricted modes of communication, this lockdown is digitally-dominated.
 As a result, internet (especially social media) has become both an indispensable source of information and a fertile ground for rumour-mongering.
 The WHO Director-General, Tedros Adhanom, even said “We’re not just fighting an epidemic; we’re fighting an infodemic”.

 Current times are a strong testament to the power of communication – how it can make big waves for an organisation (or a leader) or how it can hurt the sentiments of the involved stakeholders.
 A well thought of communication strategy can go a long way for an organisation by sensitising the people about actions and efforts taken to deal with the situation.
 Let’s look at a 3 step strategy.